 - (a) Represents additional amortization of franchises as a result of the Charter Acquisition.
 The excess of purchase price over the net tangible assets acquired (\$3.6 billion) was recorded in franchises (amortized over 15 years). - (b) Reflects the reduction in corporate expense charges of approximately \$8.2 million to reflect the actual costs incurred.
-Management fees charged to CCA Group and CharterComm Holdings, companies not controlled by CCI, exceeded the allocated costs incurred by CCI on behalf of those companies by \$8.2 million.
-Also reflects the elimination of approximately \$14.4 million of ARP costs related to the Charter Acquisition that were paid by CCI and not subject to reimbursement by the Company but were allocated to the Company for financial reporting purposes.
-The Appreciation Rights Plan (ARP) was terminated in connection with the Charter Acquisition and these costs will not recur. - (c) Represents the elimination of intercompany interest on the note payable from Charter to CCA Group. - (d) Reflects additional interest expense on borrowings used to finance the Sonic Acquisition (using a 7.4% interest rate).
+Management fees charged to CCA Group and CharterComm Holdings, companies not controlled by Charter Communications, Inc. ("CCI"), exceeded the allocated costs incurred by CCI on behalf of those companies by \$8.2 million.
+Also reflects the elimination of approximately \$14.4 million of Appreciation Rights Plan costs related to the Charter Acquisition that were paid by CCI and not subject to reimbursement by us but were allocated to us for financial reporting purposes.
+The Appreciation Rights Plan was terminated in connection with the Charter Acquisition and these costs will not recur.

-(e) Reflects the elimination of provision for income taxes as the Company will operate as a limited liability company and all income taxes will flow through to the members.
+- (c) Represents the elimination of intercompany interest on the note payable from Charter to CCA Group. - (d) Reflects additional interest expense on borrowings used to finance the Sonic Acquisition (using a 7.4% interest rate). - (e) Reflects the elimination of provision for income taxes as Charter Holdings will operate as a limited liability company and all income taxes will flow through to the members.